Remillard/VHDL-Mode/README.md

 ## Stutter Typing

-I found a way to create proper stutter typing that doesn't involve (largely) snippets!
+I found a way to create proper stutter typing that doesn't involve snippet completion behavior.
 The following shortcuts will automatically replace with the characters shown.
 The box actually uses an internally generated snippet which is how it properly produces the cursor at the location in the middle of the box.

 * `..` : Produces `=>`
 * `,,` : Produces `<=`